 Alan Grossman enlisted in the Royal Australian Defence Force as a police dog handler in 1978.
 Alan has worked with both police and military working dogs and was part of a small team introducing Belgian Malinois into the Australian Defence Force.

-Patrick MacIsaac is a member of the Royal Canadian Mounted Police (RCMP) and was a member of the RCMP Police Dog Service from 1987 to 2013.
-He was an operational dog handler for 14 years. and joined the Police Dog Service Training Centre (PDSTC) in 2001, where he was a member of its staff until 2013.
-While at the PDSTC he worked in several different profiles e.g. trainer, acquisition of dogs to meet training requirements, management of the Breeding and Potential Police Service Dog Imprinting Programs and National Program Manager.
-He has traveled to the United States of America, Sweden, Germany, United Kingdom, Australia, South Africa, Belgium, Austria, Czech Republic and the Netherlands to audit the training, breeding and program management of their respective canine programs.
-Patrick served as an invited international adviser to the Scientific Working Group on Dog and Orthogonal Detector Guidelines in the United States from 2006-2011.
-Funded by several US government agencies, this group’s objective was to develop consensus based best practices on the many facets of detection dogs.
-These best practices can be used as a reference while reviewing canine programs.
-Patrick has been a member of the International Working Dog Breeding Association since 2003 and has presented at several of its conferences.
-He has served on the Board of Directors since 2005 and is the Immediate Past President.
+Patrick MacIsaac is a retired member of the Royal Canadian Mounted Police (RCMP) and served in the Police Dog Service from 1987 to 2013.
+He was an operational dog handler for 14 years, then joined the Police Dog Service Training Centre (PDSTC) in 2001 as a member of its staff until 2013.
+While at the PDSTC he worked in several different profiles e.g., trainer, acquisition of dogs to meet training requirements, management of the Breeding and Potential Police Service Dog Imprinting Programs and National Program Manager.
+He has audited training, breeding and program management of canine programs in the United States of America, Sweden, Germany, United Kingdom, Australia, South Africa, Belgium, Austria, Czech Republic and the Netherlands.
+Patrick served as an invited international adviser to the Scientific Working Group on Dog and Orthogonal Detector Guidelines (SWGDOG) in the United States from 2006-2011.
+Funded by several US government agencies, this group’s objective was to develop consensus based best practices, for use within the USA, for the many facets of detection dogs.
+Patrick has been a member of the International Working Dog Breeding Association since 2003 and has served on the Board since 2005.

-Dr. Mann is the Director of the Office of Defense Engagement for Colorado State University and the Technical Director of Mantel Technologies in Fort Collins, Colorado.
+Dr. Mann is the Vice President of Research, Mantel Technologies, Fort Collins, Colorado, USA, and the Assistant Director, Office of Defense Engagement at Colorado State University.
 Dr. Mann received a BS in Biology from Georgia College in 1986 and graduated from the University of Georgia College of Veterinary Medicine in 1990.
 After one year in private practice, Dr. Mann returned to the University of Georgia and completed a MS in Veterinary Parasitology.
 He joined the US Army Veterinary Corps in 1993 and retired at the rank of Colonel in 2013.
-During his military career, Dr. Mann was the Director of the LTC Daniel E. Holland Military Working Dog Hospital and served in specialized training and leadership positions focused on canine medical care in Department of Defense, NATO and allied programs.
-Dr. Mann is a member of the Order of Military Medical Merit, a recipient of the Army Surgeon General's "A" Proficiency Designator and earned a Master of Strategic Studies from the US Army War College.
+During his military career, Dr. Mann was the Director of the LTC Daniel E. Holland Military Working Dog Hospital and served in specialized training and leadership positions focused on canine medical care in Department of Defense, NATO, and allied programs.
+Dr. Mann is a member of the Order of Military Medical Merit, a recipient of the US Army Surgeon General's "A" Proficiency Designator and earned a Master of Strategic Studies from the US Army War College.
 He has a MS in Radiation Health Physics and is board-certified by the American College of Veterinary Radiology.
+His career vision is to support world-class research at the highest level in his profession, tempered by compassion for the animals and people involved, and guided by ethical consideration for the health and welfare of each animal.
 Dr. Mann has a passion for all working dogs and the people they serve.
-His veterinary research interests include advanced imaging methods, medical procedures and surgical techniques that benefit animals and may lead to translational benefits for human patients.

 Appointed to Chief Executive Officer of Canine Companions for Independence in 2014, Paul Mundell has a long-standing record of capable and effective leadership within the organization.
 As National Director of Canine Programs and Corporate Secretary for 17 years, Paul oversaw and managed the entire canine program, from the puppy raising program to the breeding department, at the multi-regional and national levels.
 During this time, Paul increased the number of graduate teams by 80% and increased canine success rate by 65%.
 In addition to his work within the program, Paul forged strategic relationships with world-class research institutions that assist in the development of the canine program, by means of maximizing the health and working performance of Canine Companions dogs.
 These relationships include: Duke University Canine Cognition Center, Eukanuba Dog Foods, The Buck Institute, Emory University, Georgia Tech and Texas A&M University.
 In addition to these relationships, Paul formed joint ventures with foundations and corporations, which provided over $7 million towards unrestricted and project related funding along with in-kind donations.
 Most recently under Paul’s leadership, Canine Companions furnishes dogs for a study conducted by the Department of Veterans Affairs; this study aims to determine the potential benefits of canine support for veterans with post-traumatic stress disorder (PTSD).
 Paul also has a long standing history consulting to agencies, both domestic and international: Dognition, member of the Expert Advisory Panel; Marine Corps Warfighting Laboratory, where he assisted in a project to develop specialized search dogs; International Narcotics and Law Enforcement Office, where he provided guidance to Kazakh Border Guard Service and allied Central Asian States about the development of an effective working dog program.
 Paul is active in the local community and international community, as he has been a volunteer puppy raiser and breeder caretaker for Canine Companions, is the new North American President of Assistance Dogs International, and Vice-President of International Working Dog Breeding Association.
 Paul Mundell leads by example.
 Not only do his interests in scientific research guide Canine Companions towards excellence, growth, and innovation, but also his philosophic orientation towards the Platonic method facilitates an inclusive work environment where all members of the Canine Companions staff feel involved and valued.
 Paul Mundell has played an integral role elevating the standards by which Canine Companions’ mission, to enhance the lives of people with disabilities by providing highly trained assistance dogs and ongoing support to ensure quality partnerships, is enacted.